 This reflects a broader shift happening across regional banking.
 While the megabanks like JPMorgan Chase and Bank of America can afford to spend billions on proprietary technology, mid-tier banks are increasingly turning to fintech partnerships to compete.
 Brex has positioned itself perfectly for this trend, offering white-label solutions that let banks deliver cutting-edge features without the development headaches.

-The partnership gives Brex access to extensive business client base, while the bank gets AI-powered expense management tools that can automatically reconcile transactions, enforce spending policies, and generate real-time financial insights.
+The partnership gives Brex access to Fifth Third's extensive business client base, while the bank gets AI-powered expense management tools that can automatically reconcile transactions, enforce spending policies, and generate real-time financial insights.
 It's the kind of seamless integration that modern CFOs expect but traditional banking infrastructure struggles to deliver.